|

 albums and displays, articles appeared in newspapers and billboards were

-seen everywhere.
 Most accommodation in the city was sold out well over

 a month before.